-9.1.1 Some Workbook, Worksheet and Column Limits
+8.1.1 Some Workbook, Worksheet and Column Limits

-Object Maximum Number

-Worksheets in a workbook 1024†

-Rows in a worksheet, 1 column 90,000,000

-Rows in a worksheet, 5 columns 90,000,000

-Rows in a worksheet, 32 columns 90,000,000

-Columns in a worksheet, 1 row 65,500

-Columns in a worksheet, 100 rows 65,500

-Columns in a worksheet, 1000 rows 65,500
+Object Maximum Number Worksheets in a workbook Rows in a worksheet, 1 column Rows in a worksheet, 5 columns Rows in a worksheet, 32 columns Columns in a worksheet, 1 row Columns in a worksheet, 100 rows Columns in a worksheet, 1000 rows 1024† 90,000,000 90,000,000 90,000,000 65,500 65,500 65,500

-$\uparrow$ > 255 sheets requires saving file to Unicode-compliant (e.g. \.opju) file format.
+$^{^{\}dagger}$ > 255 sheets requires saving file to Unicode-compliant (e.g. .opju) file format.
 Unicode formats not compatible with Origin versions prior to Origin 2018.

-9.1.2 Naming Workbooks, Worksheets and Columns
+8.1.2 Naming Workbooks, Worksheets and Columns

-Worksheets A Worksheet has a Name and optional Label and Comments.
+A Workbook has a Short Name and an optional Long Name and Comments.
+Origin uses the Short Name for internal operations.
+Short Name must be unique within the project file, can contain only alphanumeric characters (letters and numbers), must begin with a letter and are limited to 13 characters.
+A Workbook Long Name is optional, need not be unique within the project Workbooks file, can use any characters in any order and has a limit of 5,506 characters (including spaces).
+To name a workbook, right-click on the window title bar and choose Properties.
+Here you can edit Long name, Short name and Comments.
+Use the Window Title drop-down to control which name(s) show on the window title bar.
+A Worksheet has a Name and optional Label and Comments.
 The Name must be unique within a workbook.
-A Worksheet Name has a 64 character limit, including spaces.
-These special characters are not allowed: {} "&lt;&gt;Q![].
+Worksheets A Worksheet Name has a 64 character limit, including spaces.
+These special characters are not allowed: {} "<>()![].
 Worksheet Label and Comment are optional.
 They need not be unique within the project file, can use any characters in any order, and can be of any practical length.
 To name a worksheet, double-click on the sheet tab, or right-click on the tab and choose Name and Comments.
 More details are listed under Worksheets, below.
-Columns A Column has a Short Name and an optional Long Name.
+A Column has a Short Name and an optional Long Name .
 The Short Name must be unique within the worksheet.
 When spreadsheet cell notation is enabled (default setting), you cannot edit the column Short Name (see Column Short Name Restriction).
 When cell notation is disabled, you can edit the column Short Name.
 When editing Short Names note that they must use only alphanumeric characters (no special characters), must begin with a letter or number, and cannot exceed 18 characters.
-A Column Long Name is optional, need not be unique within the project file, can use any characters in any order and has a limit of 30,000 characters.
+A Column Long Name is optional, need not be unique within the project file, Columns can use any characters in any order and has a limit of 30,000 characters.
 The Long Name can be edited directly by clicking in the Long Name cell or by right-clicking on the column header and choosing Properties from the shortcut menu.
-Dialog box and Status Bar references to data range will use Long Names, provided that (1) Long Name exists and (2) you have selected Use Long Names when available (Preferences: Options: Miscellaneous).
+Dialog box and Status Bar references to data range will use Long Names , provided that (1) Long Name exists and (2) you have selected Use Long Names when available (Preferences: Options: Miscellaneous).
 Otherwise, Short Names are used.

-9.1.3 Workbooks
+8.1.3 Workbooks